Nobel, Ontario

 Nobel is a village on the shores of Parry Sound, Ontario, Canada.
 It is in the Municipality of McDougall in the District of Parry Sound.
 The community is named after Alfred Nobel, the inventor of dynamite.

 This village is the administrative office of the Shawanaga First Nation reserve.

 History

+Nobel was across the Sound from Depot Harbour; the two towns benefited from the industrialization brought by the Ottawa, Arnprior and Parry Sound Railway, later the Canada Atlantic Railway.

 During the First World War, Nobel was the home of two explosives factories: The British Cordite Limited and Canadian Explosives Ltd. Both sites closed in 1922.
 Explosives and munitions were also produced at Nobel in World War II.

-Nobel is of historical interest to Canadians because it was home of the Orenda Engines testing facility, where the Orenda Iroquois turbojet engine was being developed.
-This engine was slated to power the ill-fated Avro Arrow until the project was cancelled by the Diefenbaker government.

 The British Cordite Ltd, Nobel, Ontario

 The British Cordite Limited was built by the Explosives Department of the Imperial Munitions Board to produce Cordite.
 Construction started in late 1916 and production started in mid 1917.
 The site covered 366 acre and had 155 buildings.
 By 30 November 1918 it had produced 21,450,000 lbs (9,738,300 kg) of Cordite.